brainstormforce/sureforms-public/README.md

 ## Changelog ##
 ### 1.0.4 - 12th November 2024 ###
 * New: Voice input for AI Form Builder.
-* New: Added SureForms Pro version compatibility check.
+* Improvement: Added SureForms Pro version compatibility check.
 * Improvement: Increased number of entries per page and form redirect link.
 * Fix: Labels are not processing html tags correctly in email and entries.
 * Fix: Compatibility with WordPress 6.7